Student Blog: Introducing Bipartite Graphs in Alga

 Vertex vconstructs a graph of single vertex labeled

-Overlay g hconstructs a graph with sets of unions and edges united from graphs
+Overlay g hconstructs a graph with sets of vertices and edges united from graphs

 Connect g hdoes the same as